jazzband/django-admin-sortable/README.md

 You may also pass in additional ORM "extra_filters" as a dictionary, should you need to:

     your_instance.get_next(extra_filters={'title__icontains': 'blue'})

-### Backwards Compatibility
-If you previously used Django Admin Sortable, don't worry.
-Your models only require a very small change to work.

-Previously, the `Sortable` class defined a `PositiveIntegerField` called `order` and the `ordering` Meta option.
-The `Sortable` class is still available to import, so you don't have to change your model definitions, but now that `Sortable` is a mixin, you'll need to add this column and Meta option to your model:

-    class YourModel(Sortable):
-        . . .

-        order = models.PositiveIntegerField(default=0, editable=False, db_index=True)

-        class Meta:
-            ordering = ['order']

-because your previous model defined this field, it's already in your database, so no migrations are necessary.
-The `order_field_name` also defaults to 'order', so if you defined an `order` field, you don't have to specify `order_field_name`.

 ### Adding Sorting to an existing model